Literatefool/Comprehensive-NPC-System/documentations/Unimplemented/UseAnimationController_Implementation_Plan.md

             ⚠️ WARNING: This is an ADVANCED feature with the following implications:
                 1. NO physics simulation on server
                 2. Client handles ALL pathfinding and movement
-                3. Prone to exploits - client can manipulate NPC positions
+                3. Client has position authority (no validation to prevent ping false positives)
                 4. Only for non-critical NPCs (ambient, visual-only)
                 5. Everything rendered on client-side
-                6. Can handle 1000+ NPCs but vulnerable to exploitation ]] function NPC_Service:SpawnNPC(config)
+                6. Can handle 1000+ NPCs with smooth gameplay at all ping levels ]] function NPC_Service:SpawnNPC(config)
     -- Check if UseAnimationController is enabled